 It is the objective of every company to achieve economies of scale in its operations.
 This is with a view to achieve the optimum capacity utilization where the average cost per unit remains the lowest.
-Therefore, every company tries to achieve it and it remains a continuous process to reach the economies of scale.
-Few achieves it and few remains in the fray to achieve it.
+Therefore, every company tries to achieve it, and it remains a continuous process to reach the economies of scale.
+Few achieve it, and few remain in the fray to achieve it.
 It is because of proper estimation of their costs before embarking on growth plans, and they efficiently manage the execution and growth momentum.
 Proper and efficient management is the mantra for companies to grow without diseconomies of scale.
 All companies have to maintain proper balance in all areas of the business.

 - Diseconomies of Scale-Meaning

-- How Economies of Scale Leads to Diseconomies
+- How Economies of Scale Lead to Diseconomies

 - Graphical Explanation of Diseconomies of Scale